 - Permits for investors, managers, directors or specialized personnel: Individuals investing at least USD 500,000 in a project can apply for this visa subcategory.
 This visa requires the submission of a criminal record certificate and a sponsorship letter from the government’s foreign investment promotion agency, InvestChile.

 - Permits for seasonal workers: This subcategory is for temporary foreign workers for a period up to six months in a calendar year.

 - Permits for foreign executives or directors who regularly travel to Chile for business activities: This multiple entry visa allows foreign executives and directors with businesses interests or investments in Chile, to regularly enter the country, provided that their time in the country does not exceed more than six months in each calendar year.

 It is also important to note that under the new work permit, foreign workers cannot be employed and paid by a home company.
 Under the new law, foreign workers must be employed and paid by a company in Chile, and have a local work contract, job offer, or services contract that reflects that.

 Chile is expected to release additional clarifications and guidelines on the new visa categories and associated regulations.

 Employees need several documents to get a working visa in Chile, including:

-- Copies of a passport that’s valid for at least six more months
+- Copies of a passport that’s valid for at least 12 months from the application

 - Proof of legal status in their country of residence